athanatos96/CustomerSupportAgent/README.md

 ### 4. **Error Handling and Robustness**:
    - The code includes error handling mechanisms for situations like failed audio transcription, ensuring that the system doesn't crash unexpectedly.
 Additionally, the audio file is cleaned up after processing to avoid unnecessary file accumulation.

+### 5. Rigid / Natural mode:
+    - The bot operates in either "rigid" mode (strict question flow) or "natural" mode (more conversational and flexible).

 ---

 ## Description of Potential Improvements